ayushshrivastv/Scalable-cToken/README.md

 For a detailed technical architecture and component flow diagrams, please refer to the [ARCHITECTURE.md](./ARCHITECTURE.md) document.

+P.S.
+I built this project over the course of 48 intense hours for the 1000x Hackathon – Best cPOP Interface bounty.
+It’s just the beginning, and I’ll be continuing to improve it, especially on the backend, in the days to come.

 ## Solana Pay and Smart Contract Workflow

 This Scalable cToken uses Solana Pay to make QR code interactions super easy.
 Attendees can claim tokens without any hassle.
 The organizers set up a smart contract on Solana to mint tokens.
 This contract uses Light Protocol’s infrastructure to create cTokens.
 When an attendee scans the Solana Pay QR code, it sends a transaction to the smart contract.
 The smart contract checks if the claim is valid and then sends a unique, compressed proof-of-participation token straight to the attendee’s wallet.
 This way, the tokens are distributed securely and efficiently.